-New Zealand will shortly implement a grace period for disclosures by an inventor or applicant made in the year before a patent application is filed.
+On 30 December 2018, New Zealand will implement a grace period for disclosures by an inventor or applicant made in the year before a patent application is filed.

-This follows from New Zealand ratifying the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) on 25 October 2018, and the CPTPP being scheduled to enter into force on 30 December 2018.
+This follows from New Zealand ratifying the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) on 25 October 2018, and the CPTPP being scheduled to enter into force on the same day.

 This article discusses how the new New Zealand grace period will work.

 Currently, any public disclosure of an invention could prevent an applicant obtaining a New Zealand patent for that invention.
 There are only very limited situations in which disclosure can be disregarded (such as being in breach of confidence).
 This change will align New Zealand with countries like Australia, the United States, and Japan.

 Many jurisdictions (notably Europe and China) still have limited, or no, grace periods for disclosures.
 A disclosure before filing a patent application can therefore still be damaging, and should be avoided if possible.

 From 30 December 2018, the Patents Act 2016 will have a new grace period provision in section 9(1)(f).
 This will provide:

 (1) For the purposes of section 8, the disclosure of matter constituting an invention must be disregarded if 1 or more of the following applies: